 Causes of Pelvic Pain: Adenomyosis

-With this condition, endometrial tissue grows within the walls of your uterus, causing it to grow larger.
-As the uterus presses against other internal structures, it causes pelvic pain and very painful periods.
-These menstrual cycles are extra painful because, as you shed your uterine lining each month, blood travels through your vaginal canal as always.
-But it also must travel through your uterine walls.
-Luckily, in our practice, many women find adenomyosis relief with UFE.
+With this condition, endometrial tissue grows within the walls of your uterus, causing it to become enlarged.
+As the uterus presses against other internal structures, it causes pelvic pain.
+Plus, menstrual cycles are extra painful because, as you shed your uterine lining each month, blood travels through your vaginal canal as always.
+But it also must travel through your uterine walls, causing additional discomfort.

 Pelvic Congestion Syndrome

 PCS is a condition caused by varicose veins within your lower pelvis and abdomen.
 Basically, your ovarian veins develop reflux.
 (That means blood flows back into the veins, pooling and causing pressure.)
-Unlike the other causes of pelvic pain, PCS tends to give a chronic ache rather than sudden pain, or pain that’s tied to your menstrual cycle.
-While this condition is hard to diagnose, and often misdiagnosed as endometriosis, we can treat your PCS using a procedure called Pelvic Vein Embolization.
-(PVE.)
+Unlike the other causes of pelvic pain, PCS tends to give a chronic ache rather than sudden pain, or pain that's tied to your menstrual cycle.
+While this condition is hard to diagnose, and often misdiagnosed as endometriosis, we can treat your PCS using a procedure called Pelvic Vein Embolization (PVE.)
+In fact, PVE has proven to be so beneficial that there is now a clinical trial to investigate the effectiveness of PVE and ovarian vein embolization (OVE) for women suffering from the pelvic pain of pelvic venous disease (PeVD), an umbrella term describing multiple conditions, including PCS and May-Thurner syndrome.

 Ovarian Cysts